-- 19.8 In November 2021 the Board set targets to achieve for this assessment as follows: - 19.8.1 Mental Health: 2 (high) the Board recognised that this was a stretch target, and whilst there is evidence of progress against the outcomes defined by WG in the TIIF the recommendation is to self-assess at a 2, the attached gap analysis shows some progress in the level 3. - 19.8.2 Strategy Planning and Performance: 2 (high): The Health Board approved the IMTP for submission, but subsequently the IMTP was not approved by Welsh Government and so the recommendation is for a 2.
-The Gap analysis shows progress into level 3. - 19.8.3 Leadership: 2 recommendation achieved. - 19.8.4 Engagement: 2 (high) recommendation achieved. - 19.9 During the 2021/22 period the Health Board continued to work closely with Welsh Government throughout the improvement journey.
+- 19.8 In November 2021 the Board set targets to achieve for this assessment as follows: - 19.8.1 Mental Health: 2 (high) the Board recognised that this was a stretch target, and whilst there is evidence of progress against the outcomes defined by WG in the TIIF the recommendation is to self-assess at a 2, the attached gap analysis shows some progress in the level 3. - 19.8.2 Strategy Planning and Performance: 2 (high): The Health Board has approved the IMTP for submission, however we are waiting for the WG to approve the IMTP, at which point we could describe this domain as a 2 (high) in the meantime, the recommendation is for a 2.
+The Gap analysis shows progress into level 3 https://gov.wales/sites/default/files/publications/2021-03/targeted-intervention-framework-betsi-cadwaladr-university-health-board.pdf

+- 19.8.3 Leadership: 2 recommendation achieved - 19.8.4 Engagement: 2 (high) recommendation achieved - 19.9 During the 2021/22 period the Health Board continued to work closely with Welsh Government throughout the improvement journey.
 This work was subject to external scrutiny by Audit Wales.
 Further detail is available here: